marcoittihg/PThreadTaskSystem/Doc/TaskSystemDOC.md

 Add a dependency between the TaskGraph and the Task passed as argument.
 Can throw a *TaskElementParentingException* when the parent of the Task and the parent of the TaskGraph are not the same and a *CyclicGraphException* when the just added dependency lead to a cyclic Graph.
-If a *CyclicGraphException* is thrown the TaskGraph is restored to the situation before the call of the method.
+If a *CyclicGraphException* is thrown the TaskGraph is restored to the situation before the method call.
 ```cpp
 void addDependencyTo(Task* task);
 ```